bitwalker/distillery/docs/Phoenix Walkthrough.md

   end
 ```

-Execute a `mix deps.get, compile` and you are ready to continue.
+Execute a `mix do deps.get, compile` and you are ready to continue.

 ### Distillery Configuration